NicolaiVBonderup/BusinessIntelligenceElective/README.md

 This will run the scraper, creating a .CSV file in the working directory with the results.
 The `--nolog` modifier can be left off in order to see realtime logs from the scraper, but it will flood the console with a log from Scrapy for every site opened.

+We have also added custom arguments to the script, particularly the argument `zip_split`.
+Being that we are running through the Scrapy framework, we could not use the standard `argparse` module, but instead used the argument `-a` built into the Scrapy framework to introduce custom arguments.

+`zip_split`takes either a 'yes' or 'no', alternatively 'y' or 'n', which determines if the scraped data should be split into CSV files separated by zipcode, or kept in one big CSV file.

 #### How many sales records are there per zip code area?
 How many in total?

 In order to produce this data, we ran our Python script with the option to generate separate CSV files for every zipcode.
-Thereafter, we ran the follow bash command:
+Thereafter, we ran the following bash command:

 `find . -name '*.csv' | xargs wc -l >> sales_results.txt`

+This command finds every file ending with the extension `.csv`, and prints the linecount of each file into the file 'sales_results.txt'.

 The full results are available in the file [sales_results.txt](https://github.com/NicolaiVBonderup/BusinessIntelligenceElective/blob/master/sales_results.txt).
-The full linecount of every sales record is *insert when finished*
+The full linecount of every sales record is *1277014*.

 #### For which zip code area do you have the most sales records?